How much you or your partner earn affects your payment. We need to know what you and your partner earn so we pay you the right amount.

 If you have mutual obligation requirements and don’t report how much you earned, we won't pay you.

-When you first get a payment we’ll tell you when you need to report.
-If we don’t give you a regular reporting schedule, you must tell us within 14 days if you or your partner’s income changes.
-The only way you can tell us about changes is by calling your usual payment line.
+If we don’t give you a reporting period, you must still tell us if your or your partner’s income changes.
+You must tell us about any changes within 14 days.
+You can only tell us about your income changes by calling us on your regular payment line.

 How to report